BurhanOtour/docker-tutorial/03-workflow-basic/README.md

 `> docker build -f Dockerfile.dev -t botour/reactappp-dev .`

-To run the development react app image:
+To run the react app frontend container:

-`docker run -it -p 3000:3000 botour/reacpp-dev` .
+`docker run -it -p 3000:3000 botour/reactapp-dev` .

 Then, open your `localhost:3000` in browser.